You're here:

 Of course, if you’re selling from your own website, then you follow the tax guidelines as any independent business owner would do.

-But if you use a distance learning platform or marketplace, such as the four below, then you should check what your tax responsibilities are.
+But if you use a distance learning platform or marketplace, such as the five below, then you should check what your tax responsibilities are.
 Some sites will charge, collect, and remit all consumption tax for you, while others might just cover certain steps or certain regions.

 5 platforms for online courses